What caught my eye this week.

 Sign-up to Freetrade via my link and we can both get a free share worth between £3 and £200 – Freetrade

-Homes for military history buffs, in pictures – Guardian
+Homes for sale near pubs, in pictures – Guardian

 Comment and opinion